 0.5 mg Gilenya capsules are hard gelatin capsules with a white opaque body and bright yellow cap imprinted with “FTY 0.5 mg” on the cap and 2 radial bands imprinted on the capsule body with yellow ink.

-Gilenya capsules are supplied in blister packs.
+Gilenya capsules are supplied as follows:

 Carton of 28 capsules containing 2 folded blister cards of 14 capsules per blister card NDC 0078-0607-51